This recipe can be prepped FBC or one pot method for a quick meal.

 Also Take:

-- 1 Tbsp or 1 packet olive oil
+- 1 Tbsp or 1 packet of olive oil

 FBC Method:

-Place freezer bag in a FBC Cozy or similar.
-Add in the oil and 1½ cups boiled water.
+Place the freezer bag in an FBC Cozy or similar container.
+Add the oil and 1½ cups boiled water.
 Stir well and seal tightly.
 Let sit for 15 minutes.

 Stir and eat.